BlairLeduc/picocalc-rogue/GUIDE.md

 `t` for true or `f` for false.
 For string options, type the new value followed by a `Enter`.

+### 8.1.2.
+Using the ROGUEOPTS variable

+The ROGUEOPTS variable is a string containing  a  comma separated  list  of  initial values for the various options.
+Boolean variables can be turned on by listing their name  or turned  off by putting a "no" in front of the name.
+Thus to set up an environment variable so that jump is on, terse  is off, and the name is set to "Blue Meanie", use the text

+    ROGUEOPTS=jump,noterse,name=Blue Meanie

+Place this text in the `/Rogue/rogue.env` file.

 ## 8.2.
 Option list